 How to apply

-You should contact the Student Immigration Service as soon as possible after submitting your thesis, or three months before your visa expires - whichever is sooner.
+You should contact the Student Immigration Service as soon as possible after completing your viva, or three months before your visa expires - whichever is sooner.

-We will need to know your visa expiry date and expected viva date (oral examination).
+We will need to know your visa expiry date and the length of your corrections.
 We will also discuss your options and the application process with you.

 Request a CAS number